dev-xo/remix-saas/README.md

 npm run dev
 ```

-> Note: Cloning the repository instead of initializing it with the above commands, will result in a inappropriate experience.
+> Notes: Cloning the repository instead of initializing it with the above commands, will result in a inappropriate experience.
 This template uses `remix.init` to configure itself and prepare your environment.

 ## Getting Started